-In 2017 and again in 2019, the Automobile Insurance Committee of the Academy's CPC responded to requests from the NAIC and conducted forums on predictive modeling at the annual Insurance Summit.
+In 2017 and again in 2019, the Automobile Insurance Committee of the Academy's CPC responded to requests from the National Association of Insurance Commissioners (NAIC) and conducted forums on predictive modeling at the NAIC's annual Insurance Summit.
 In both instances, the question of data quality was discussed.
 One of the ideas that arose from these discussions was the concept of one or more independent third-party organization(s) that could verify and certify the various external databases that might be used by insurers in their predictive models or other data analyses.

 Hidden racial biases would be one of the things that such a third-party organization could look for.
 For example, if a database is accurately reporting all traffic violations, does it end up inadvertently reflecting discriminatory law enforcement patterns in some jurisdictions?
 Or does a database of arrests take into account that some cases were dropped or that some defendants were acquitted?
+There are questions about accuracy and relevance of data as well.